MicrosoftDocs/Advertising/advertising/bingads-13/guides/google-ads-import.md

 Here are some example customizations.
 - If you want the import service to delete items that have been removed from your Google Ads account, then set [DeleteRemovedEntities](../campaign-management-service/googleimportoption.md#deleteremovedentities) to true.
 - If you want to increase the Microsoft Advertising campaign budgets 25 percent higher than your Google Ads campaign budgets, then set [AdjustmentForCampaignBudgets](../campaign-management-service/googleimportoption.md#adjustmentforcampaignbudgets) to 25.
 - If you do not want to update existing campaign budgets that are already in Microsoft Advertising, set [UpdateCampaignBudgets](../campaign-management-service/googleimportoption.md#updatecampaignbudgets) to false.
-- Set the [AssociatedStoreId](../campaign-management-service/googleimportoption.md#associatedstoreid) to the identifier of the Microsoft Merchant Center store that you want to associate with imported product ads and product filters.
-If this option is null or empty, your product ads and product filters will not be imported.

 > [!NOTE]
 > Please note that the [GoogleImportOption](../campaign-management-service/googleimportoption.md) object does not include a comprehensive list of imported items.
 Microsoft Advertising imports all the data needed to manage your campaigns and aims to provide the best experience for you.